thehalb/comindlab/content/authors/lichtner/_index.md

 user_groups:
   - Team members
 ---
-Lukas Lichtner is a PhD candidate at the Department of Emergency Medicine, University of Bern, and member of the CoMind Lab.
+Lukas Lichtner is a PhD candidate at the Department of Emergency Medicine, University of Bern, and a member of the CoMind Lab.
+His doctoral research explores team interactions during medical diagnosis and involves the development of a tool to assess the performance of diagnostic teams.

+During his studies at the University of Basel, he gained valuable research experience in the fields of behaviour change related to sustainability, as well as risk perception and risk polarization.
+In addition, his work as a junior consultant provided practical experience in market research, with a focus on understanding customer needs across a range of industries.

+He is particularly interested in bridging the gap between research and practice, with a focus on translating empirical findings into actionable tools and interventions.